gorenje/node-red-contrib-nodedev/README.md

 - A `NodeFactory` node that can create templates for node development.
 It also converts existing `.tgz` packages to `PkgFile` nodes, meaning that existing packages can easily be ported to this style of development.
 - A `NpmPublish` allows node packages to be published to a node registry, for example [npmjs](https://www.npmjs.com/).
 The NpmPublish can also be used to publish to private registries, for example, those based on [Verdaccio](https://verdaccio.org/).
 - A `OTPGenerate` node can be used to generate an One Time Password (OTP) for publishing nodes to registries.
 For example the NPMjs.com registry.
 - The `NodeDevOps` node controls what is done, i.e., install package locally, commit to GitHub or publish to Npm.
 For these operations to work, a support [flow](https://flowhub.org/f/d0506e991d512ace) needs to be installed in Node-RED.
-This can be done using the [FlowHub nodes](https://flows.nodered.org/node/@gregoriusrippenstein/node-red-contrib-flowhub).
+This flow is included in the example flows of this package - see below for more details.

 *This is all very confusing?*